gelmio/oblivious-svelte/oblivious/Oblivious.md

 I lie down in a pool of my own sweat, and try to sleep.
 *Bbbbzzzzzzzzzzzzztt...*
 Fucking *bastard...*
-I get up, locate the little mongrel - not easily, mind you - and kill it.
+I get up, locate the little mongrel mozzie - not easily, mind you - and kill it.
 ---
 I'm woken up once, twice, three times...
 By the fourth I'm going *insane...*